anettrolikova/Crypto/README.md

 - Ethhub.io - great source of all kinds of basics info, amazing podcasts, subscribe to their newsletter - weekly updates of projects and overall info that’s amazing and you have no time to catch up on Crypto Twitter https://docs.ethhub.io/questions-about-ethereum/is-ethereum-more-expensive-to-use-as-price-rises/

-- Crypto glossary - explainig terms in crypto https://a16z.com/2019/11/08/crypto-glossary/
+- Crypto glossary - explaining terms in crypto https://a16z.com/2019/11/08/crypto-glossary/

-- Bitpanda academy - answers to basics Questions about Ethereum, for beginners and everyone who wants to learn more.
+- Bitpanda academy - answers to basic Questions about Ethereum, for beginners and everyone who wants to learn more.
 BTC, Open Source, Ripple, ICO, Altcoins... https://www.bitpanda.com/academy/en/lessons/what-is-ethereum/

 - DeFi school